Their friends and family thought they were crazy.

 This year, the Patriots are facing a Venice team that has three losses, two to perennial powers Manatee and Naples.
 This is Venice's sixth straight trip to the postseason, and it last lost to a Pinellas County team in 2005 (Largo).

 The Indians are exactly the kind of team Pinellas Park needs to beat to continue raising the bar.

 "I think we're a really good 'C' football team," Crawford said.
 "We're above average.
 We're at the point now where we need to beat playoff teams.
 Last year we lost four times, Largo, Countryside, Palm Harbor and Manatee.
 Playoff teams.
 Didn't beat any of them.
 We've got to raise that bar."

-This year’s losses came against Largo, Countryside, Palm Harbor University and Boca Ciega.
+This year's losses came against Largo, Boca Ciega, Countryside and Palm Harbor University.
 Unlike last season, the Patriots have a chance against Venice.
 The Indians run a speedy option offense and play just enough defense.

 Pinellas Park's senior class would love nothing more than to graduate with a playoff win.
 It would certainly validate their choice to stick with the Patriots.